OpenCTI-Platform/docs/docs/usage/indicators-lifecycle.md

 ## Introduction

-OpenCTI enforces strict rules to determine the period during which an indicator is effective for detection.
+OpenCTI enforces strict rules to determine the period during which an indicator is effective for usage.
 This period is defined by the `valid_from` and `valid_until` dates.
-All along this life, the indicator `score` will decrease according to [configured decay rules](../administration/decay-rules.md).

-After the indicator fully expires, the object is marked as `revoked` and the `detection` field is automatically set to `false`.
+All along its lifecycle, the indicator `score` will decrease according to [configured decay rules](../administration/decay-rules.md).
+After the indicator expires, the object is marked as `revoked` and the `detection` field is automatically set to `false`.
 Here, we outline how these dates are calculated within the OpenCTI platform and how the score is updated with decay rules.

 ## Setting validity dates

 ### Data source provided the dates

 If a data source provides `valid_from` and `valid_until` dates when creating an indicator on the platform, these dates are used without modification.
+But, if the creation is performed from the UI and the indicator is elligible to be manages by a decay rule, the platform will change this valid_until with the one calculated by the Decay rule.

 ### Fallback rules for unspecified dates